NLnetLabs/cascade/doc/manual/source/index.rst

       :alt: Mastodon
       :target: https://social.nlnetlabs.nl/@nlnetlabs

-A friendly `DNSSEC <https://www.rfc-editor.org/rfc/rfc9364>`_ signing solution written in Rust, a programming language designed for performance and memory safety.
-Cascade is currently in its first **alpha** version, with documented :doc:`limitations`.
-We would love for you to :doc:`get to know Cascade <before-you-start>` and are eager to hear your :ref:`feedback
+A friendly, stand-alone DNSSEC signing solution designed to communicate how it's doing, doesn't assume your feelings, is open to your needs and is easy to interact with.

-<reach-out>`.
+Cascade is currently in its first **alpha** version.
+We would love for you to :doc:`get to know Cascade <before-you-start>` and are eager to hear :ref:`how it makes you feel <reach-out>` so we can improve every aspect.
+Please consider the current :doc:`limitations`.

 Cascade has the following design goals: